 Read on to learn about the types of treatment available for substance use disorders.

 The first step toward recovery for some is attending detox, where your body will be able to flush itself of any alcohol and/or drugs that you have been using.1

 At Oxford Treatment Center, detox amenities include semi-private rooms with private bathrooms and around-the-clock supervision by a team of doctors and nurses.
-All beds are equipped with EarlySense technology, which monitors your vitals while you sleep in order to notify the medical staff if there are any changes that can be potentially dangerous.

 Some facilities like Oxford Treatment Center also provide inpatient treatment after detox, which makes the transition to the next stage of treatment smoother.
-Other facilities that only offer detox services will often link you to another facility for further care.5, 6
+Other facilities that only offer detox services will often link you to another facility for further care.5,6

 Residential treatment provides less intensive medical monitoring, and more intensive therapeutic counseling by mental health staff.
 Treatment is provided in both group and individual settings to help you learn skills and discuss issues that may need to be addressed.1